Wyncote, Pennsylvania

-Wyncote is a census-designated place (CDP) in Cheltenham Township, Montgomery County, Pennsylvania.
+Wyncote is a census-designated place (CDP) in Cheltenham Township, Montgomery County, Pennsylvania, United States.
 It borders the northwestern and northeastern section of Philadelphia.
 Wyncote is located 11 miles from Center City Philadelphia at the southeasternmost tip of Montgomery County.
 The Jenkintown-Wyncote SEPTA station is the fifth busiest regional rail station in the SEPTA system.

 Wyncote is bordered by the Cheltenham neighborhoods of Glenside, Elkins Park, La Mott, and Cedarbrook; the Philadelphia neighborhoods of West Oak Lane and Cedarbrook, as well as the borough of Jenkintown and Abington Township.